Food for Thought?—Food Courts and Messes of MIT

 We know that a student in pursuit of a college degree must be in want of good food.
-While given the freedom to choose what we eat, it is imperative that we do so without turning a blind eye towards our health.
-The university, well aware of this fact, offers to its students a plethora of messes to pick from.
+While given the freedom to choose what we eat, we must do so without turning a blind eye towards our health.
+The university, well aware of this fact, offers its students a plethora of messes to pick from.
 Making an informed decision has never been easier, as we list out the parameters one might want to consider while making this choice.
+To maintain social distancing, students are advised to bring a tiffin, package their food, and have it in their room.

 Here are the various messes that the MIT campus harbours.

 Although efforts are made to keep the menu fresh and diverse, the food can get a little monotonous.
-For times like these, the ‘Chef on Wheels’ stalls situated upstairs offers a variety of dishes including pizzas, pasta, Chinese food, North Indian, fresh juices, milkshakes, and bakery products.
+For times like these, the ‘Chef on Wheels’ stalls situated upstairs offers various dishes, including pizzas, pasta, Chinese food, North Indian, fresh juices, milkshakes, and bakery products.
 Only the milkshakes, juices, bakery products and pizzas can be paid for with the Mess Card.
 So, considering all the parameters, the Food Court is considered a convenient option for most students.

 USP: The pasta, kebabs, shawarma and biryani from the stalls are highly recommended.